codex-storage/nim-codex/tools/storage-test/README.md

 The REST API is not exposed publicly.
 Use the SSH tunnel managed by `storage-test.sh`.

+For setting up a new Ubuntu/Linode storage node from root SSH access, use `UBUNTU_STORAGE_NODE_SETUP.md`.
+It covers creating the `storage` account, disabling root SSH after verification, building the node, installing the binary, creating `/home/storage/.logos-storage/config.toml`, and running `logos-storage.service` with `--config-file`.

 ## Start A Local Node

 Build the local binary first if needed: